 It was early in the morning, and I made the mistake of not thinking before I answered her, and made a comment that really upset her.
 She ended up crying and then leaving for work in a huff.

-Later that morning we spoke about the incident, and the gist of it was that even though we are doing better than we ever have in our married life, and that I’m doing pretty much all the right things to rebuild the trust (though sometimes I screw up) and to make amends for my affair with Tanya, there are still triggers that bring back thoughts and memories that cause Linda a tremendous amount of pain.
+Later that morning we spoke about the incident, and the gist of it was that even though we are doing better than we ever have in our married life, and that I’m doing pretty much all the right things to rebuild the trust (though sometimes I screw up) and to make amends for my affair, there are still triggers that bring back thoughts and memories that cause Linda a tremendous amount of pain.